lewisling/3DFamilyTreeFileUtility/README.md

 BACK STORY:
 I was recently asked to be a Boy Scout Merit Badge Counselor for the new “Game Design” merit badge.
 This was very interesting to me because of my background in game design.
-I developed and sold several computer games back in the 80’s for the Atarti ST and the
+I developed and sold several computer games back in the 80’s for the Atari ST and the
 Apple II (Yeah pretty 8-bit retro, for sure!).

 Anyways, I found that one of the current game developing platforms is called “Unity 3D”.
 This is a cross-platform game engine with